 Community Safety:

-- Mayor Wheeler committed to hiring 300 new Police Bureau personnel over three years: 200 sworn officers and 100 public safety specialists.
-Between January 2022 and April 2023, PPB has hired over 200 new staff, including over 100 sworn officers, 26 PS3s, and dozens of professional staff, including background investigators, records staff, and analysts.
-PPB has also received over 1,800 police officer applications in that same time period.
+• Mayor Wheeler committed to hiring 300 new Police Bureau personnel over three years: 200 sworn officers and 100 public safety specialists.
+Since January 2022, PPB has hired over 250 new staff, including nearly 150 sworn officers, 26 PS3s, and dozens of professional staff, including background investigators, records staff, and analysts.
 We look forward to continuing this strong recruiting and hiring trend.

-- Portland Police are also continuing increased central city patrols with specialized details like the Entertainment District detail, which brought the Entertainment District from the highest incidence of gun violence in Portland to only one shooting incident in the last 9 months.
-Additionally, in partnership with other law enforcement agencies, PPB is leading targeted task forces and retail theft missions, and other targeted efforts to address problematic locations.
-PPB continues to increase the visibility of patrols and citation issuance for drug-related offenses as well as bringing back the Traffic Enforcement Unit for additional presence throughout the city.
+• Portland Police are continuing increased central city patrols with specialized details like the Entertainment District detail, which brought the Entertainment District from the highest incidence of gun violence in Portland to one of the lowest.

 Homeless Services:

-- Through the City’s new Events Office, the City is providing grant subsidies, permitting navigation support, and private sector collaboration with leading organizations like Travel Portland and Sport Oregon to attract and grow events in our urban core.
-Despite staffing challenges, PPB will support street closures for existing and new events.
+• Through the City’s new Events Office, the City is providing grant subsidies, permitting navigation support, and private sector collaboration with leading organizations like Travel Portland and Sport Oregon to attract and grow events in our urban core.
+In 2023, the Events Office invested more than $260,000 into events aimed at bringing people into the Central City.

 Programming Central City Parks and Public Spaces to Generate Positive Foot Traffic and Activation:

-- Building collaboration between Downtown Clean and Safe and Portland Park Rangers to ensure that safety and cleanliness can be maintained in central city parks.
-More food trucks are to be permitted to operate in the Central City, supplementing City support to food cart pods through programs such as the Kuto app.
+• Building collaboration between Downtown Clean and Safe and Portland Park Rangers to ensure that safety and cleanliness can be maintained in parks.
+More food trucks have been permitted to operate in the Central City, supplementing the City’s food cart pods and Portland’s world-class culinary offerings.

 Expanding Public Plazas and Healthy Business Permits: